Who says you have to spend money to get more traffic?

 You used to have to pay for tools if you wanted link data, but that’s not the case anymore.
 Here are the free link tools you can use.

-This is probably my favorite link tool that I use.
+This is probably my favorite link tool.

 Even though Google doesn’t use domain authority, in general, the higher the authority of a site that is linking to you, the better off you are.